Flights to Stornoway, Benbecula and Barra

 Loganair is without doubt Scotland’s Airline with a long and proud history serving the people of Scotland since 1962.
 The airline was first established by construction boss Willie Logan with a single Piper Aztec flying from Edinburgh.
 It grew considerably throughout the 60s and 70s before being bought by the Airlines of Britain Group in 1983.
 After 10 years the airline became a British Airways franchise and things became even tougher in 1994 when all of the Loganair routes outside Scotland where transferred to Manx Airlines.
 In 1997, a management buy out took place with the airline fleet standing at just 6 aircraft.
 From 2008, Loganair operated routes across Scotland under a franchise from Flybe but this agreement was terminated in August 2017.

 On 1 September 2017, Loganair began operations again in it’s own right with a fleet of over 25 aircraft.
 The airline goes from strength to strength and is continually expanding it’s route network across Scotland and beyond.
 Loganair is very much a community based airline that is dedicated to supporting the community that it serves.
 Hopefully this post has shown what a viable option it is to get flights to Stornoway and the other destinations in the Outer Hebrides.
-The more their services get used the better they can continue to provide their vital services to the rural communities of Scotland.
+The more their services get used the better they can continue to provide their vital flights to Stornoway, Benbecula, Barra and the other rural communities of Scotland.